fhiso/legacy-format/data-model.md

 ### CAST   {#CAST}

-The name of an individual's rank or status in society, based on racial or religious differences, or differences in wealth, inherited rank, profession, occupation, etc.
+Caste: the name of an individual's rank or status in society, based on racial or religious differences, or differences in wealth, inherited rank, profession, occupation, etc.

 Contexts
 :   .`[INDI]`.`[CAST]`